MuhammadAownRafaqat/AI-chatbot-using-Python-React-and-FastAPI/README.md

 # AI Chatbot

 A full-stack AI chatbot using React and FastAPI, powered by OpenAI's GPT-3.5 Turbo.
+Watch this video for guidance: https://youtu.be/sIJT8y8xtvA

 ## Project Structure